korjaa/Hantek6022API/README.md

       -t TIME, --time TIME  capture time in seconds (default: 1.0) -x CH1, --ch1 CH1     gain of channel 1 (1, 2, 5, 10, default: 1)
       -y CH2, --ch2 CH2     gain of channel 2 (1, 2, 5, 10, default: 1)

+The program `plot_from_capture_6022.py` takes the captured data (either from stdin or from a file named as 1st command line argument) and presents them as seen on top of this page.

+    usage: plot_from_capture_6022.py [-h] [-i INFILE] [-o OUTFILE] [-c CHANNELS] [-s]

+    optional arguments:
+    -h, --help              show this help message and exit -i INFILE, --infile INFILE
+                            read the data from INFILE
+    -c CHANNELS, --channels CHANNELS
+                            show one (CH1) or two (CH1, CH2) channels, default: 2)
+    -s, --spectrum          display the spectrum of the samples

 ## Other neat things you can do